Get to know the Walt Seigel Motorcycles Leggero

-Walt Siegel is a master at building bespoke Ducati racers.
-We love just about all of his bikes and still love his Puma cafe racer build we featured a while back.
+Walt Siegel is a master at building bespoke Ducati cafe racers.
+We love just about all of his bikes, and still can’g get enough of his Puma cafe racer build we featured a while back.
 Walt has built a stable of custom Ducatis dubbed “Leggeros” and will make them to your custom specifications.
-He now also sells the parts separately, so guys like you and I could feasibly build our own, but they still won’t come cheap.
+In addition to creating the Walt Seigel Motorcycles Leggero series of builds, he now also sells the parts separately, so guys like you and I could feasibly build our own, but they still won’t come cheap.

 When building your Leggero, you start with your WSM (Walt Siegl Motorcycles) frame and body work.
 You can run a front bikini fairing or not, opt for dual shocks or a single mono shock, and pick your donor motor – so long as it’s an air-cooled Ducati (options include 750SS, 800SS, 900SS or 1000SS, or any Monster model up to 2007).
 The stock swingarm, shock, wheels, fork, and all brake components on the above donor bikes are compatible.